TimothyQuark/trader/README.md

 * Use the `arrows keys` to move your spaceship.
 Use CMD and SHIFT with the arrow keys to move diagonally.
 * Use the `arrow keys` to attack enemies in close range.
-* Enter a wormhole or  explore a planet using the `E` key.
+* Enter or examine a location under the Player using the `E` key.
 * Use the `.` key to wait for a turn.